Range-of-Firing Zones: Contact, Near-Contact, Intermediate, Distant

 Intermediate targets introduce a specific complication to distant-range assessment.
 If a bullet passes through a door, a car window, or a wall before striking the victim, the entry wound may show no powder residue regardless of the original muzzle distance.
 Conversely, secondary fragmentation from the intermediate target may produce skin damage that superficially resembles powder tattooing.
 The examiner must account for all surfaces along the bullet path before rendering a range opinion.

-In the JFK 1963 assassination, trajectory analysis by the House Select Committee on Assassinations (HSCA, 1979) addressed the distant-range character of the wounds, all of which showed no powder residue, consistent with the muzzle-to-target distances established by the HSCA acoustic and photographic reconstruction (minimum 55 metres from the Book Depository window to the President's position in the motorcade at the time of firing).
+In the JFK 1963 assassination, trajectory analysis by the House Select Committee on Assassinations (HSCA, 1979) addressed the distant-range character of the wounds, all of which showed no powder residue, consistent with the muzzle-to-target distances established by the HSCA acoustic and photographic reconstruction (approximately 80 metres from the Book Depository window to the President's position in the motorcade at the time of firing).
 The absence of powder residue was therefore expected and consistent with the distant-range zone, not evidential of anything beyond that.

 | Zone | Muzzle Distance (handgun) | Muzzle Distance (rifle) | Key Finding | Reference |